johnisanerd/redditbot/README.md

 ## Improvements:
 9. Plot your karma, bannings, postings over time.
+10. Direct Message Responses:
-8. Tell people they are welcome if they say "Thank You."
+   * Tell people they are welcome if they say "Thank You."
 Maybe add another compliment.
+   * If a DM contains "Robot" or "bot" write a random phrase back about being a human.
 11. Add in natural language processing to decide sentiment, generate a quick response.
 9. Break your compliments into a mad-lib comment generator.
 9. Compliment people on their English "Sorry for my English" -> "You have great English!"